 First, a quick crash course in the pre-pregnancy phase of things…

 Every month, there is a cycle of hormones that prepare your uterus for possible pregnancy, develop and release an egg for possible fertilization, and either maintain pregnancy or prompt the shedding of your uterine lining so the process can start all over.
 The majority of women ovulate, or drop said egg, mid-cycle.
-So if your cycle is say, 28 days, with cycle day (CD) 1 being the first day of bleeding, ovulation would be around CD14.
-Pregnancy is only possible when an egg is present in the Fallopian tube, and an egg on average only survives about 48 hours after ovulation.
+So if your cycle is, say, 28 days, with cycle day (CD) 1 being the first day of bleeding, ovulation would be around CD14.
+Pregnancy is only possible when an egg is present in the Fallopian tube, and an egg on average only survives about 24 hours after ovulation.
 So, the first question you should ask yourself when questioning when do pregnancy symptoms start is if pregnancy is even possible.

-For example, intercourse during or just before your period leaves a very slim chance of pregnancy, because sperm can only survive on average about 5 days, and the egg isn’t usually around until mid-cycle and is long gone by late cycle.
+For example, intercourse during or just before your period leaves a very slim chance of pregnancy, because sperm can only survive on average about 5 days, the egg isn’t usually around until mid-cycle and is long gone by late cycle.
 You can read more about calculating your chances of pregnancy here.

 Now, assuming sperm and egg met within 48 hours of ovulation, what happens next…

 Once the egg is fertilized it has to travel to your uterus and implant.
 You will not have pregnancy symptoms before implantation because, well, you aren’t pregnant.
 Implantation takes an absolute minimum of 6 days.
-The average is closer to 10 to 12 days.
+The average is 8 to 10 days.
 After implantation hormone levels have to start to accumulate.
 At minimum again, a pregnancy test is possible 48 hours after implantation, and that’s on an early pregnancy test that detects exceptionally low levels, levels unlikely to cause symptoms.
 You can read more about pregnancy test timing here.